 - i.
 Employees shall be entitled to annual paid vacation at their regular rate of pay based on the number of years of service at June 30.
-The schedule shows the vacation entitlement for the current benefit year for full-time service (at least 1820 hours) in the most recent 12 months to June 30. - ii.
+The schedule at Article 16.04(a)(v) shows the vacation entitlement for the current benefit year forfull-time service (at least 1820 hours) in the most recent 12 months to June 30. - ii.
 Notwithstanding Article 16.04 (a)(i), Employees on leaves of absence shall accrue vacation pay based on their earnings, subject to Articles 16.04(a)(iii), (iv) and (v). - iii.
 Supplemental Unemployment Benefits (SUB) received during a pregnancy, parental, or family medical leave shall be deemed to be earnings for the purpose of Article 16.04(a)(ii), and shall be deemed to be earned at 100% of the Employee's regular rate of pay (irrespective of the actual SUB and/or Employment Insurance Benefits received during such leaves). - iv.
-Salary Continuance received in accordance with Article 30.01 shall be deemed to be earnings for the purposes of Article 16.04(a)(ii). - v.
-Article 16.04(a)(ii) is effective beginning with leaves taken during the accrual period starting July 1, 2019 and vacation taken during the 2020 calendar year.
+Salary Continuance received in accordance with Article 30.01 shall be deemed to be earnings for the purposes of Article 16.04(a)(ii).